NiftyPET/NIPET/README.rst

 NiftyPET: High-throughput image reconstruction and analysis
 ===========================================================

-*NiftyPET* is a Python software platform, offering high-throughput PET image reconstruction and analysis for high quantitative accuracy and precision.
+*NiftyPET* is a Python software platform, offering high-throughput PET image reconstruction ( Python package ``nipet`` -- a core package of NiftyPET) as well as image processing and analysis (Python package ``nimpa``: https://github.com/pjmark/NIMPA) for PET/MR imaging with high quantitative accuracy and precision.
 The software is written in CUDA C and embedded in Python C extensions.

 The scientific aspects of this software are covered in two open-access publications: